Skip to main content

 The U.S. Fish and Wildlife Service removed the Kirtland’s warbler from the federal Endangered and Threatened Species list in 2019.
 Rule 68A-27.0012, F.A.C., states that species removed from the federal Endangered and Threatened Species list shall receive a biological status review by a Biological Review Group.
 In November 2022, the FWC Commissioners approved the convening of a Biological Review Group to review the species' status against state-listing criteria.
 The findings of the Biological Review Group and staff recommendation will be presented at a future Commission Meeting.

 The FWC received a species evaluation request for the Southern dusky salamander in 2022.
 Agency staff evaluated the request for completeness and conducted a biological vulnerability screening.
-FWC will recommend the convening of a Biological Review Group to review the species' status against state-listing criteria at a future Commission Meeting.
+In December 2023, the FWC Commissioners approved the convening of a Biological Review Group to review the species' status against state-listing criteria.

 Species Evaluation Request

 The FWC received a species evaluation request for the Florida reef gecko in 2021.
 Agency staff evaluated the request for completeness and conducted a biological vulnerability screening.
 In November 2022, the FWC Commissioners approved the convening of a Biological Review Group to review the species' status against state-listing criteria.
-The findings of the Biological Review Group and staff recommendation will be presented at the May 2024 Commission Meeting.
+The findings of the Biological Review Group and staff recommendation to list the Florida reef gecko as a state-Threatened species were presented at the May 2024 Commission Meeting, where Commissioners approved the staff recommendation.
+The Florida reef gecko is currently a candidate species under Rule 68A-27.0021 F.A.C.
+Staff are currently working to create Species Conservation Measures and Permitting Guidelines and an accompanying Species Action Plan to be presented at a future Commission meeting.

 Species Evaluation Request